inatic/freecad-truss/README.md

 stock = getattr(obj.Stock[0], obj.Stock[1][0])
 ```

 The geometry of `base` and `stock` faces needs to be passed to the `Adaptive2d` class.
 This requires conversion from a regular `Part` face to what the `Adaptive2d` class expects, which is a lists of edges, each edges being a list of points, and each point in turn being a list of an x- and a y-coordinate.
-What is refered to as a path in the `Adaptive2d` class would look something like the following:
+What is referred to as a path in the `Adaptive2d` class would look something like the following:

 ```python
 path = [edge, edge, edge]